View basket (0 items $0.00)

 Here are some ways to cultivate an attitude of gratefulness:

 Redirect your attention to the present.
 Many negative feelings arise from our response to the past or future.
 We can get caught up in the habit of chewing over the past or worrying about the future.
-From your hatha yoga practice, you know that when you bring your attention back—from what your mother-in-law said or worrying over your budget or your bank statement—to the posture you are engaged in, the power of your attention, your being present to the moment of the posture helps discomfort to pass and further openness and ease to follow.
+From your hatha yoga practice, you know that when you bring your attention back—from what your mother-in-law said or worrying over your budget or your bank statement—to the posture you are engaged in, the power of your attention.
+Being present in the moment of the posture helps discomfort to pass and further openness and ease to follow.
 In the present, the reporting of the senses can produce continuous interest and pleasure.
 While driving to work you can think about your problems, or you can look at everything around you.

 Many experts recommend a gratitude journal.
 Each day write five new things you are grateful for without repeating entries.
 Entries can be anything from the movement of the spheres to the hummingbirds at your feeder.